livekit/agents/README.md

 ## Running an Agent

-The Agent Framework expose a cli interface to run your agent.
+The framework expose a cli interface to run your agent.
 To start the above agent, run:

 ```bash
 python my_agent.py start --api-key=<your livekit api key> --api-secret<your livekit api secret> --url=<your livekit url>